Battle of Campo Grande

-The Battle of Campo Grande was a major engagement which took place during the Chaco War, in the southern region of the Chaco Boreal.
+The Battle of Campo Grande was a major engagement during the Chaco War, in the southern region of the Chaco Boreal.
 During this battle, the Paraguayan Army successfully encircled two Bolivian regiments defending two of the three flanks of Fort Alihuatá, forcing them to surrender.

-The encirclement
+Paraguayan encirclement

 The battle of Gondra had forced the Bolivian high command to remove troops from the front of the 9th Division that defended Alihuatá, leaving the advanced area of the stronghold with only three scattered units.
 Seven hundred men of the Chacaltaya regiment remained entrenched near Arce, riding the road coming from Alihuatá, while the Ballivián regiment was deployed five kilometres to the left, in Campo Grande.
 The Bolivian command deployed a company of the Junín regiment in Pozo Favorito, four kilometers from the Chacaltaya, on the right side of the screen.

 The Paraguayan command was aware of the weakness of the Bolivian deployment.
 Reconnaissance patrols learned of the shortage of personnel and the isolation of the three outposts.
-They surrounded the Bolivian troops through three simultaneous operations.
+They surrounded the Bolivian troops in that area through three simultaneous operations.
 On 30 August Paraguayan artillery pounded the trenches of the Chacaltaya regiment, while infantry forces assaulted the flanks.
 A small Bolivian detachment left Alihuatá to bring relief to the Chacaltaya but failed to clear the way.

 Another strong Bolivian detachment, consisting of the 18th Regiment, managed to evict the Paraguayans, cleaning up the rearguard of the Chacaltaya.
 The Paraguayan command, however, was ready to repeat this diversional maneuver.
-General Kundt, who was in the Bullo sector controlling the operation from the barracks at Muñoz, had left specific instructions that the Loa regiment should not be used without his permission.
+Commander in Chief General Hans Kundt, who was in the Bullo sector controlling the operation from the barracks at Muñoz, had left specific instructions that the Loa regiment should not be used without his permission.
 Lieutenant Colonel Toro, who was nominally Chief of Operations of the high command but had no authority other than relaying news received from various fronts to Kundt at Muñoz, received a distress message from the 9th Division that said the Chacaltaya was being surrounded again and that the Ballivián regiment also was in danger.
 As Toro was trying to contact Kundt to obtain authorization to deploy the Loa regiment, the situation of the Ballivián and the Chacaltaya was deteriorating.